 Flexible – You need to be willing and able to work days, nights, weekends, holidays.
-Being flexible means being available anytime a client needs you.
+Being flexible means being available anytime potential clients need you.
 Often, the person who gets the gig, is the person who says yes and shows up first.

 In the meantime, get out and shoot.